prachi-0812/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Contains two versions of game - single and two player.
+It is the single player version of the game where the other player is the computer itself.
 Made using HTML, CSS, and JavaScript